MultinetInteractive/eduadmin-booking/readme.md

 ### 2.0.17
 -   fix: Code styling and small fixes
+-   add: Added a header for the region-filter on the detail view

 ### 2.0.16
 -   fix: Validation of answers were changed in the API, so doing change to reflect that